Michael Eastwood

-Michael Eastwood FAA is a mathematician at the University of Adelaide, known for his work in twistor theory, conformal differential geometry and invariant differential operators.
+Michael G. Eastwood FAA is a mathematician at the University of Adelaide, known for his work in twistor theory, conformal differential geometry and invariant differential operators.
 In 1976 he received a PhD at Princeton University in several complex variables under Robert C. Gunning.
 He was a member of the twistor research group of Roger Penrose at the University of Oxford and he coauthored the monograph The Penrose Transform: Its Interaction with Representation Theory with Robert Baston.
 After moving to South Australia in 1985 he was the 1992 recipient of the Australian Mathematical Society Medal and made a Fellow of the Australian Academy of Science in 2005.
 In 2012 he was named to the inaugural (2013) class of fellows of the American Mathematical Society.